 Movies and music have a muddled history.
-For every "Mrs. Robinson" that electrified theater goers is a song like Vanilla Ice's "Ninja Rap" that drove them towards the exits.
+For every "Mrs. Robinson" that electrified theater-goers, there's a song like Vanilla Ice's "Ninja Rap" that drove them towards the exits.

 In 1998, the man who was then named Puff Daddy took the Led Zeppelin classic "Kashmir" and reworked it for the soundtrack to Godzilla.
 Puff enlisted help from Zep guitarist Jimmy Page, but that didn't make things any better.
 The collaboration was a trainwreck from note one - even Public Enemy's Chuck D thought so.

-"I like Jimmy Page and P. Diddy, but what they did to 'Kasmhir' was a debacle," Chuck D told Rolling Stone.
-"They are giants in their own way - and you can print this - but that was a f---ing travesty."
+"I like Jimmy Page and P. Diddy, but what they did to 'Kashmir' was a debacle," Chuck D told Rolling Stone.
+"They are giants in their own way - and you can print this - but that was a f*cking travesty."

-MC Hammer's 1991 "Addams Groove" was recorded for the film The Addams Family, and became a moderate hit for the rapper.
-That said, it's not his best moment, particularly the groove that grows a bit too repetitive.
-MC Hammer's vocals are forgettable, the song lacks a hook and finally falls flat by the end.
+MC Hammer's 1991 "Addams Groove" was recorded for the film The Addams Family and became a moderate hit for the rapper.
+That said, it's not his best moment, particularly with its groove that grows a bit too repetitive.
+MC Hammer's vocals are forgettable, the song lacks a hook, and it finally falls flat by the end.

-It's one of the more monotonous songs ever written for a movie, and live performances didn't stand the test of time very well either.
+It's one of the more monotonous songs ever written for a movie, and live performances didn't sound much better.

-The Alicia Keys/Jack White duet "Another Way To Die" gets points for effort but just doesn't have the same memorable hooks as other Bond themes.
-The odd collaboration was poorly received by critics and fans alike, mostly for the simple lack of chemistry between the two artists.
+The Alicia Keys/Jack White duet "Another Way To Die" gets points for effort, but just doesn't have the same memorable hooks as other James Bond themes.
+The odd collaboration was poorly received by critics and fans alike, mostly for the lack of chemistry between the two artists.

-Rolling Stone was particularly critical, saying that the song is "less a duet than the sound of two people singing vaguely similar songs at the same time."
+Rolling Stone was particularly critical, saying the song was "less a duet than the sound of two people singing vaguely similar songs at the same time."